jolespin/veba/install/README.md

 ____________________________________________________________

-#### Patching existing installations for advanced users:
+#### Updating VEBA:

+There are currently 2 ways to update veba:

+1. Basic uninstall reinstall - You can uninstall and reinstall using the scripts in `veba/install/` directory.
-Complete reinstalls of *VEBA* environments and databases is time consuming so [we've detailed how to do specific patches **for advanced users**](PATCHES.md).
+2. Patching existing installation - Complete reinstalls of *VEBA* environments and databases is time consuming so [we've detailed how to do specific patches **for advanced users**](PATCHES.md).
 If you don't feel comfortable running these commands, then just do a fresh install if you would like to update.

 ____________________________________________________________